When does the brake caliper need to be replaced?

 Of course, signs of a failing brake caliper are not always obvious and these symptoms can be caused by other problems.
 The only way to tell if the brake caliper is good or bad is to have the brakes properly inspected by a qualified mechanic.

-In some cases, a sticking brake caliper might just need to be serviced instead of replacing.
-A brake caliper might also need to be replaced because of rust damage.
+In some cases, a sticking brake caliper might just need to be freed and serviced instead of replacing.
+A brake caliper might also need to be replaced because of excessive rust damage.

 If a brake caliper shows signs of severe overheating, it will also need to be replaced.